AhmedelheGery/restaurant-app-react/README.md

+Restaurant App

+An application used to filter data form Json data, built with React, Redux, JavaScript, and CSS.

-*Clone down this repository.
-You will need node and npm installed globally on your machine.*
+**Clone down this repository.
+You will need node and npm installed globally on your machine.**

 Installation: